josephsl/wintenApps/readme.md

 ## Cortana

 Most items are no longer applicable on Version 1903 and later.
-Classic Cortana refers to older Cortana interface which was part of Start menu.

-* Textual responses from Cortana (both Classic and Conversations UI) are announced in most situations (if using Classic Cortana, reopen Start menu and try searching again if responses are not announced).
+* Textual responses from Cortana are announced in most situations.
 * NVDA will be silent when talking to Cortana via voice.
-* In Classic Cortana, NVDA will announce reminder confirmation after you set one.
 * In Version 1909 (November 2019 Update) and 20H1 build 18945 and later, modern search experience in File Explorer powered by Windows Search user interface is supported.

 ## Feedback Hub